upempty/network/concept.md

 ```
 ## broadcast vs flooding
 ```
-A switch never broadcasts frames;
+A switch never broadcasts frames, host usually do broadcast.
+  ARP is example for barodcast for finding IP@'s mac
-A switch can only flood a frame
+A switch can only flood a frame.
-ARP is example for barodcast for finding IP@'s mac Flooding is for that unknown destination mac comes into switch:
+ Flooding is for that unknown destination mac comes into switch:
   Since it doesn't know where the destination MAC address is, it floods the frame out all ports. simply duplicate the frame and send it out all ports
 ```